bjmoreton/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is creation of a "private" scope while declaring any function.
+Closures can be associated with function's scope ("{}")
 2. Study the following code, then answer the questions below.

 ```js